dyte-io/docs/ui-kit_versioned_docs/version-0.2/components.md

 - dyte-plugins-toggle
 - dyte-leave-button

+## Components - Self

+### Preview in Settings

+You can see previews of your camera and check microphone in the `dyte-settings` component.

+### Self Control Buttons

+These are buttons which run an action on `self`.

+These are the various toggle buttons mentioned in [Action Buttons](#action-buttons) section above.

 ## Audio Handling

 `<dyte-peers-audio />` component is provided in the UI Kit which handles audio for all peers in a single component.